-Presently, taking to the contemporary research findings in Dodd (2014a, b), the authors think the initial scientific notion on the meaning of money in Hirsch (1896) can be successfully complemented by the authors' general proposition that the money is not an adorable physical object (the metal coin or the paper money) or a virtual object (the bitcoin), but it represents a financial process, taking place in the so called exchange medium, which can be dynamically characterized by the changing values of financial variables in the financial markets over the time, frequency, scale domains.
-In the course of research on the theory of financial speculations in Bachelier (1900), it was understood that a possible characterization of the complex financial systems within the financial markets can be done much more accurately, considering the existing theoretical models in the physics, namely in the condensed matter physics: the model on the Brownian motion of molecules at the heat transfer process in the solids in Bunyakovsky (1825) as well as the Brownian movement of small particles suspended in a stationary liquid demanded by the molecular-kinetic theory of heat in Einstein (1905, 1956), Einstein, Smolukhovsky (1936).
+Presently, taking to an account the contemporary research findings in Dodd (2014a, b), the authors think that the initial scientific notion on the meaning of money in Hirsch (1896) can be successfully complemented by the authors' general theoretical proposition that the money is not an adorable physical object (the metal coin or the paper money) or a virtual object (the bitcoin), but it represents a financial process, taking place in the so called exchange medium, which can be dynamically characterized by the changing values of financial variables in the financial markets over the time, frequency, scale domains.
+In fact, we can assume that there are numerous financial processes (the money), which are executed in the exchange medium at every given time moment.
+The authors prefer to make an analogy between the money (the financial processes) and the computing tasks (the computing processes), which can be performed by the operating system (the exchange medium) during the parallel computing at a supercomputer at the same time.

+In the course of research on the theory of financial speculations in Bachelier (1900), Slutsky (1922a, b, 1925a, b, 1927a, 1937a, b), it was understood that a possible characterization of complex financial systems within the financial markets can be done much more accurately, considering the existing theoretical models in the science of statistical physics, namely in the condensed matter physics: the model on the Brownian motion of molecules at the heat transfer process in the solids in Bunyakovsky (1825) as well as the Brownian movement of small particles suspended in a stationary liquid demanded by the molecular-kinetic theory of heat in Einstein (1905, 1956), Einstein, Smolukhovsky (1936).
 Sometime later, the role of the Brownian motion in the random processes has been summarized in Brush (1968, 1977).
 Moreover, Shiryaev, Grossinho, Oliveira, Esquível (editors) (2006) write: "A.N.
 Kolmogorov, in his own landmark work Über die analytischen Methoden in der Wahrscheinlichkeitsrechnung, Math.
 Annalen 104 (1931), pp.415-458, credits Bachelier with the first systematic study of stochastic processes in continuous time."

 As it has been explained in Ledenyov, Ledenyov (2014d), the ingenious remarkable research ideas on the application of probability theory in finances in Bachelier(1900) have been further developed in the research works in Slutsky (1922a, b, 1925a, b, 1927a, 1937a, b).
-The groundbreaking propositions on the application of both the theory of probability and the theory of random processes in the finances in Bachelier (1900) have been comprehensively considered during the formulation of the mathematical theory of the Wiener processes in Wiener (1923,
+The groundbreaking propositions on the application of both the theory of probability and the theory of random processes in the finances in Bachelier (1900) have been comprehensively considered during the formulation of the mathematical theory of the Wiener processes in Wiener (1923, 1930, 1949).

-1930, 1949).
 At later date, aiming to overcome the critical limitations of classical theoretical models like the fractional Brownian motion, the multi-fractals have been introduced in the finances from the mathematical physics in Mandelbrot (1960, 1963a, b, 1965, 1965, 1967a, b, 1969, 1971, 1972, 1975a, b, 1977, 1982, 1997), Mandelbrot, Taylor (1967), Mandelbrot, van Ness (1968), Mandelbrot, Wallis (1969), Ausloos (2000), Kantelhardt, Zschiegner, Koscielny-Bunde, Havlin, Bunde, Stanley (2002), Norouzzadeh, Rahmani (2006), Kim, Yoon (2004), Jiang, Ma, Cai (2007), Jiang, Zhou (2009), Liu, Qian, Lu (2010), Wang, Yu, Suo (2012), Trenca, Plesoianu, Căpusan (2012).